barryclark/jekyll-now/_posts/2020-06-03-cloud-native-london-june-2020.md

   - "2020"
 ---

-Welcome to our June Cloud Native London virtual meetup, join us and your fellow techies from across the world on Zoom and YouTube!
+Cloud Native London kicks off our June meetup at 6:30pm BST!
+Join on Zoom / YouTube to hear from EXELERYS, DataStax and CloudSkiff.

 [Join us on Zoom](https://zoom.us/my/cherylhung) using the password: 'cheryl' from 6:30pm BST or watch live via Youtube.

 ### Our agenda for 3 June 2020 is (times in BST):